2025–26 Austrian Football Second League

 The 2025–26 Austrian Football Second League, also known as the Admiral 2nd League for sponsorship purposes, is the 52nd season of the Austrian second-level football league and the eighth as the Second League.
 The league consists of 16 teams.

 Teams

 Sixteen teams are participating in the 2025–26 season.
 Austria Klagenfurt was relegated from the Bundesliga in 2024–25 season, replacing last year's 2nd League champion SV Ried.
 Moving up from the lower divisions are Austria Wien II, promoted from the Austrian Regionalliga East, Austria Salzburg, promoted from the Austrian Regionalliga West and Hertha Wels, promoted from the Austrian Regionalliga Central.

 Austria Wien II and Austria Salzburg return to the second tier after two and ten years absence, respectively, while Hertha Wels will play in 2nd League for the first time in their history for this season.

-The league will finish with only 15 teams as SV Stripfing ceased operations in early November due to financial woes.
+The league finished with only 15 teams as SV Stripfing ceased operations in early November due to financial woes.